cce-bigdataintro-1160/CEBD-1160-fall-2019-site/2-git.md

 * [Git Documentation](https://git-scm.com/doc): The Official documentation for using git

 ### Advanced exercises material
-* [Git Branching](https://learngitbranching.js.org/): Learn what git does visually with
+* [Git Branching](https://learngitbranching.js.org/): Learn what git does in a visual way with this website
 * [Official Pro Git Book](https://git-scm.com/book/en/v2): The Official Pro Git Book